Komodo/KomodoEdit/test/README.txt

 	$ bk test

 This runs the whole Komodo test suite (such as it is).
-Note that there are many test-y things spread around Komodo, but the "test suite" that I'm talking about here is stuff under:
+Note that there are many test-y things spread around Komodo, but the "test suite" that I'm talking about here is stuff under the "test" directory.

-	Komodo-devel/test/suite

-As of right now: no PyXPCOM stuff, no running Komodo, no Casper, no GUI.
+As of right now: no running Komodo, no Casper, no GUI.
+However, PyXPCOM tests run outside of Komodo *are* supported.

 	$ bk test foo bar baz

 Those are *tags* used to (1) filter the set of test files run and (2) are also passed to those tests so they can sub-filter based on the tags.
+Some
-Some examples:
+examples:

-	$ bk test xdebug   # run test/suite/test_xdebug.py
+	$ bk test ci            # run all CodeIntel tests

-	$ bk test dbgp     # run all the DBGP tests (.../test_dbgp.py)
+	$ bk test runcommand    # run all run-command system tests

-	$ bk test -- -xdebug  # run everything *except* test_xdebug
+	$ bk test -- -ci        # run everything *except* CodeIntel tests

 (Note that to use the "-foo" trick you need to explicitly stop option processing with the "--".)

-Some examples of sub-filtering:
+You can use multiple tags:

-	$ bk test dbgp python   # run just the *Python* DBGP tests
+	$ bk test ci python     # run just the Python-related CodeIntel tests
-	$ bk test dbgp perl     # guess

-        $ bk test dbgp python
-	test_dbgp:python2.2:goodbyeworld.test ... ok
-	test_dbgp:python2.2:helloworld.test ... ok
-	test_dbgp:python2.3:goodbyeworld.test ... ok
-	test_dbgp:python2.3:helloworld.test ... ok
-	test_dbgp:python2.4:goodbyeworld.test ... ok
-	test_dbgp:python2.4:helloworld.test ... ok

-	$ bk test dbgp python hello
-	test_dbgp:python2.2:helloworld.test ... ok
-	test_dbgp:python2.3:helloworld.test ... ok
-	test_dbgp:python2.4:helloworld.test ... ok

-	$ bk test dbgp python hello 2.3 test_dbgp:python2.3:helloworld.test ... ok

 Full glorious details: